mongodb/specifications/source/auth/tests/mongodb-oidc.rst

     }

 - Perform a ``find`` operation that succeds.
-- Ensure that the request callback has been called once and the refresh callback has been called once.
+- Ensure that the request callback has been called three times.
-- Repeat the ``failCommand`` and ``find`` operation on the second client.
+- Repeat the ``failCommand`` and ``find`` operation on the second client/connection.
-- Ensure that the request callback has been called once and the refresh callback has been called once.
+- Ensure that the request callback has been called three times.
-- Close both clients.
+- Close all clients/connections.